ioccc-src/winner/2024/ferguson1/README.md

 :-) ) does offend you, and I suppose that's the real one for some people, I can offer only: it's nothing serious and all in good fun; there are a lot of jokes and in fact **the PLAYER CHARACTER (PC) is playfully MOCKED** by the narrator **EXACTLY FOR** this pact and their behaviour!
-As you'll notice the narrator also has a somewhat dubious character (which is also how it would go in real life, given what the narrator is) but also in vague and ambiguous ways.
+Of course as the narrator is the devil that means the devil is mocking the PC for making a pact with the devil, which makes it even more ridiculous.
+As you'll notice the narrator also has a somewhat dubious character (which is also how it would go in real life, at least if it existed, given what the narrator is) but also in vague and ambiguous ways.

 That is also discussed later in the humour subsection.
 As I note elsewhere I think, I have a personal problem with labelling people a sinner and I cannot